 Exemption from Remitting Support Payments to Revenu Québec

-The court may exempt a debtor (This link will open a new window) from the obligation to remit support payments to us.
-In such a case, the debtor pays support directly to the creditor (This link will open a new window).
+The court may exempt a debtor of support (This link will open a new window) from the obligation to remit support payments to us.
+In such a case, the debtor pays support directly to the creditor of support (This link will open a new window).

-You may apply for an exemption even if we have already started collecting support.
+You can apply for an exemption even if we have already started collecting support.

 If the debtor is no longer required to pay support and any arrears and fees owing have been paid, we will return any unused amount of security to him or her.